Esri/calcite-maps/README.md

 # Calcite Maps
 A modern framework for designing map apps with Bootstrap.

-This project contains styles, colors and layouts and a custom build system for designing map apps with Bootstrap.
+This project contains styles, colors and layouts and a custom Sass build for designing map apps with Bootstrap.
 The framework is built on [Calcite Bootstrap](https://github.com/Esri/calcite-bootstrap) - a custom Calcite theme and build system for [Bootstrap](http://www.getbootstrap.com).
 Calcite Maps extends core [Bootstrap components](http://getbootstrap.com) such as the navbar and panels to make them more map app-friendly.
 Different app designs can be created very easily simply by applying styles to the ```body``` and ```navbar``` elements. e.g. ```nav-position-top``` ```calcite-dark-blue```.
 Custom themes can also be created and shared by creating style sets for different layouts.

 The framework is compatible with [ArcGIS JS 3.x](https://developers.arcgis.com/javascript/), [ArcGIS JS 4.x](https://developers.arcgis.com/javascript/4) and [Esri Leaflet](https://github.com/Esri/esri-leaflet).